-cost k-edge-connected augmentation is NP-hard even for k = 2 [4], and much work has been devoted to finding good heuristics and approximation algorithms, see, e.g., [6] and the references therein.
-The MRTA formulation differs from the 2-edge-connectivity augmentation (E2AUG) problem in several respects:
+Our Manhattan routing tree augmentation (MRTA) formulation resembles the classical edge connectivity augmentation problem [8], in which a given subgraph must be augmented at minimum cost into a two-edge (or, more generally, k-edge) connected graph.2 Finding a minimum cost k-edge-connected augmentation is NP-hard even for k=2 [5], and much work has been devoted to finding good heuristics and approximation algorithms, see, e.g., [7] and the references therein.
+The MRTA formulation differs from the two-edge-connectivity augmentation (E2AUG) problem in several respects.

 - While E2AUG is typically formulated for graphs, MRTA has a strong geometric flavor.
 We consider routing trees embedded in the Manhattan plane, and allow augmenting paths between any two points on the embedded tree (however, augmenting paths must be fully contained in the feasible routing region defined by routing obstacles and design spacing rules).
-In particular, we allow augmenting paths that are "parallel" to (fragments of) tree edges. - To ensure the optimal balance between vulnerability to short- and open-faults, our formulation imposes a budget on the total length of augmentation paths and requires maximizing 2-edge connectivity subject to this constraint.
-In contrast, E2AUG requires 100% 2-edge connectivity regardless of the wirelength increase. - To enable higher quality MRTA solutions, we allow augmenting paths with one or both ends on other augmenting paths, i.e., at newly created Steiner points (see Figure 2).
-The existing literature on 2-edge-connectivity augmentation focuses almost exclusively on the spanning subgraph formulation of the problem, in which the use of Steiner points is disallowed.
+In particular, we allow augmenting paths that are "parallel" to (fragments of) tree edges. - To ensure the optimal balance between vulnerability to shortand open-faults, our formulation imposes a budget on the total length of augmentation paths and requires maximizing two-edge connectivity subject to this constraint.
+In contrast, E2AUG requires 100% two-edge connectivity regardless of the wirelength increase. - To enable higher quality MRTA solutions, we allow augmenting paths with one or both ends on other augmenting paths, i.e., at newly created Steiner points (see Fig. 2).
+The existing literature on two-edge-connectivity augmentation focuses almost exclusively on the spanning subgraph formulation of the problem, in which the use of Steiner points is disallowed.